Why Call It Pho Instead Of Vietnamese Soup Or Vietnamese Noodle Soup

-There are 2 separate things going on here so let’s have some clarification.
+There are really 2 separate things going on here.

 Firstly, “soup” is more of a Western concept.
 In Asian cuisines in general, and Viet cuisine in particular, almost all of these noodle-in-broth dishes are really noodle dishes.
 They are mainly a meal in themselves, whether you have pho, or bun bo Hue or bun rieu.
 Not many Vietnamese actually have one of these bowls, then order another main dish.
 The noodle bowl was, and still is, the meal.

-In Vietnamese, there is a thing called “canh”, a Vietnamese broth dish which is normally served at the table among the other communal dishes.
+In Vietnamese, there is a thing called “canh”, a catch-all broth dish of countless variations that is normally served at the table among the other communal dishes.
 While some individuals may eat canh all by itself (maybe with some rice or noodle added if that’s what they want/have), most Viet enjoy canh during or to end the meal.

-When the French came to Vietnams way back when, they had “soupe”, and we naturally use “súp” as the Vietnamization version of it.
-When the American came, the English “soup” is again just “súp”.
+When the French came to Vietnam way back when, they had “soupe”, and we naturally use “súp” as the Vietnamese version of it.
+When the American came, the English “soup” became again just “súp”.
 Very convenient.
-To be clear though, having some soup before the main course is again a Western concept.
+To be clear though, having some soup before the main course is again a very Western concept.

 By the way, noodle houses can be found in Asia, but probably never in the Western world, or maybe even anywhere else.

-The point of all this is, to Vietnamese, pho is not a soup dish the way Westerners may think of soup as.
+The point of all this is, to Vietnamese people, pho is not a soup dish the way Westerners may think of soup as.

 Now on to the second thing.

-Once Vietnamese refugees came to the U.S. beginning in 1975, Vietnamese and pho restaurants were opened to serve mainly the Viet community.
-There was no need to call pho anything other than pho, and in these early days, many restaurants didn’t even have a need to have an English version of their menus.
+Once Vietnamese refugees came to the U.S. beginning in 1975, Vietnamese/pho restaurants were opened to serve mainly the Viet community.
+There was no need to call pho anything other than pho, and in these early days, many restaurants didn’t even need an English version of their menus.
 Viet people did bring pho to the U.S., but only by accident, and definitely not to sell to Americans as a goal.

-To be fair, there definitely were American-born citizens, non-Viet customers, including Vietnam vets, who did know about pho or were adventurous enough to enter a Viet restaurant and tried it.
+To be sure, there were American-born and non-Viet customers, including Vietnam vets, who did know about pho or were adventurous enough to enter a Viet restaurant and tried it.
 But their numbers were miniscule in the grand scheme of things.

 Fast forward to around 25-30 years later, in the early to mid 2000’s.
 This was when the Internet and personal blogging boom occurred, which gave pho much wider visibility and publicity.
 Subsequently, the foodie movement played a major role in bringing and promoting pho (and many other obscure dishes) to the mass.
 And with publicity comes more curious customers and fans.